 Bat Extermination vs. Bat Removal

-Exclusion is a method of removing bats.
-We first find out where the bats are getting inside and seal those openings shut.
+To remove bats we employ a process called exclusion.
+First, we find out how bats get in and then seal the openings.
 Once they have no way of entering, a one-way door will be installed.
 This allows them to leave but not reenter.
 This is a process that requires experience so it is best to call a qualified professional and let them take care of the bats.

 Bat Damage